 Confession: I’ve been ready to walk away from Christianity plenty of times in the previous decades.
 Ignorance, insipidness, a thousand accreted hypocrisies, vapid emotionalism, form over content, severe dysfunction… in myself and others.
 Frankly, disillusionment has hounded the steps of every blessing.
 It’s enough to make a person throw up their hands in disgust and bin the whole mess.

-But I can’t get away from Jesus.
+I would.
+Except I can’t get away from Jesus.

 He’s never done me wrong.
 Never let me down.
 Never lied to me or rejected me.
 He’s been there.
 Sometimes with bitter medicine, but always there.